|

 certainly a highlight of any Prussian collection and

-extremely hard to acquire.
+extremely hard to find.

 For